knpuniversity/symfony4/sfcasts/upgrade-sf5/secrets-vault-setup.md

 To "create" the secrets vault, Symfony created two new files, which represent "keys": a private *decrypt* key and a public *encrypt* key.
-If you look inside, they're fancy text files: they return a long key value.
+If you look inside, they're just fancy text files: they return a long key value.

-The public encrypt is something that *is* safe to commit to your repository.
+The public encrypt file is something that *is* safe to commit to your repository.
 It's used to *add*, or "encrypt" a secret, but it can't *read* encrypted secrets.
-By committing it, other developers will be able to add new secrets.
+By committing it, other developers can add new secrets.

 The private decrypt key - as its name suggests - is needed to decrypt and *read* secrets.